JeremyPouyet/MinimaTetris/README.md

 * space: fast placing, current tetromino will move down until it encounter another tetromino

 After a game over, a new game will start automatically.

+### Todo

+* An ANN that plays alone
+* save last games ?
+* better rotation system, with the real rotation formula